-- Some notes from reading of the text.
-One of the earlier of these was due to unfortunate use of an ancient edition of the text borrowed from the library, since mine had been lost in shipping.
-That version did not use the upper and lower index quantities that I had expected, so I tried to puzzle out some of what myself from what I knew. - Some assigned problems, at least the parts of them that I did not hand write.
+- My lecture notes, which followed the lectures, and my attempt to understand them.
+As a special bonus, I've added many spelling mistakes and grammar issues.
+I did not transcribe any of the material from Prof. Poppitz's notes that he left for us to read out of class. - Some notes from reading of the text. - Some assigned problems, at least the parts of them that I did not hand write.
 I have corrected some the errors after receiving grading feedback, and where I have not done so I at least recorded some of the grading comments as a reference.
 Not all the problems were graded, so I make no guarantees of correctness.

-Peeter Joot peeter.joot@gmail.com
+Peeter Joot peeterjoot@protonmail.com